 USA - a special note

-The United States does not have working holiday agreements with Switzerland, Austria, or Italy.
+Switzerland has had a WHV agreement with the USA since 2024 (age limit 18–35, completed qualification required).
+Austria and Italy do not have working holiday agreements with the USA.
 France has a very limited WHV agreement with the US (100 spots per year, fills immediately).

 For US passport holders: